 Metal Cat Comb

-- Many cats like to be brushed.
-Most have a preference for the type of tool used.
+- Many cats like to be brushed and most cats have a preference for the type of tool used.
 There are a wide variety of good brushes and gloves.

 - It is especially important to find an acceptable tool for long-haired cats who may have trouble “keeping up” with their coats.